daisygunn/heiwa-gallery/MANUAL-TESTING.md

 13. As an **admin user** I can log in so that I can access the site's backend.

-- Using a specified superuser account an admin user can access the `/admin` url and login, they will then be taken to the 'Django Administration' page:
+- Using a specified superuser account an admin user can access the `/admin` URL and login, they will then be taken to the 'Django Administration' page:

 ![](assets/images/django-admin.jpg)

-14. As an **admin user** I am able to login to see the product management page so that I can make changes in the front end.
+14. As an **admin user** I am able to log in to see the product management page so that I can make changes in the front end.

 - Once logged in as an admin superuser the navbar displays `admin`, clicking this shows the below menu: